 BI 14053 BOTANY - Introduction to the study of plant structure, physiology, life histories, economic importance, and evolution.
-Lab (BI 14061) must be taken concurrently and completed as part of the class.
-Prerequisite: "C" or above in CP 02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83.
+Lab (BI14061) must be taken concurrently and completed as part of the class.
+Prerequisite: "C" or above in CP02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83 or Next Gen English 252.
 ACTS equivalent course number is BIOL1034